eggls6/dihz/README.md

 # dihz

 Dynamically informed habitable zone calculator for binary star systems.
-Given the orbital elements and spectral properties of the binary star, this module calculates habitable zones for Earth-like planets with low (Permanently Habitable Zone) to high (Averaged Habitable Zone) resilience to variation in stellar radiation.
+Given the orbital elements and spectral properties of the binary star system, this python module allows the user to calculate habitable zones for Earth-like planets with low (Permanently Habitable Zone) to high (Averaged Habitable Zone) resilience to variation in stellar radiation.
 See Jupyter Notebook "dynamically_informed_habitable_zones" for examples.

 #### References: